BharatiPatra/add-to-cart/README.md

 Main entry points:

-- `App.jsx` – Root component with Redux provider
+- `App.jsx` – Root component to render the main product page
-- `index.js` – Renders the application into the DOM
+- `main.jsx` – store provider and Renders the application into the DOM

 ## Application Flow